marcelm/cutadapt/README.md

 v1.5
 ----
+* Add the option `--mask-adapter`, which can be used to not remove adapters, but to instead mask them with `N` characters.
+Thanks to Vittorio Zamboni for contributing this feature!
 * Cutadapt is again compatible with Python 3.
 * U characters in the adapter sequence are automatically converted to T.
 * Do not run Cython at installation time unless the --cython option is provided.